-First Assessment on Active Citizenship in South Eastern Europe.
+First Assessment on Active Citizenship in South Eastern Europe

 This preliminary assessment of the "Europe for Citizens" program in Southeast Europe, which aims to promote active citizenship and strengthen European identity, discusses activities for promoting active citizenship, country-specific activities that were implemented, and an analysis of the situation of the civil society in the region.

+2010

+Guidelines & Toolkit

+Reference context analysis

+Local Communities

+Research study

+Local Authorities

-"Raising Awareness on European Elections: Actions for European Active Citizenship".
-This publication is the final report of a project conducted by ALDA aimed at raising awareness about the 2009 European Elections.
+Raising Awareness on European Elections: Actions for European Active Citizenship This publication is the final report of a project conducted by ALDA aimed at raising awareness about the 2009 European Elections.
 It describes various activities and initiatives carried out in different countries to promote democratic participation and share knowledge on the functions of European institutions.
 It also presents conclusions and recommendations to encourage greater citizen participation.
+2010 Strategic paper Reference context analysis Local Communities Research study Project's deliverable

-"ALDA Activity Report "10 years in the making of a new Europe in support of local democracy and citizens' participation"
+ALDA Activity Report: 10 years in the making of a new Europe in support of local democracy and citizens' participation

-This report capitalises on the first 10 years of ALDA's activities providing an overview of its path from a window in Europe to a stong network of LAs and NGOs.
+This report capitalises on the first 10 years of ALDA's activities providing an overview of its path from a window in Europe to a strong network of LAs and NGOs.
 It provides a detailed description of some best practices and methodologies of citizen participation and final lessons learned.

+2009

+Guidelines & Toolkit Strategic Paper

+Research study

-EURaction: Citizens acting for Europe.
+EURaction: Citizens acting for Europe

-This publication provides the results from a pilot project in Lithuania, Poland, Cyprus, Italy and France, which aimed at including ordinary citizens in the debates abut Europe.
-It gives detailed information on the citizens' panels that were set up in these countreis, with results and evaluations of this methodology.
+This publication provides the results from a pilot project in Lithuania, Poland, Cyprus, Italy and France, which aimed at including ordinary citizens in the debates about Europe.
+It gives detailed information on the citizens' panels that were set up in these countries, with results and evaluations of this methodology.
 This handbook was reported back to the European institutions and other European stakeholders.

+2007

+Guidelines & Toolkit Reference context analysis Local Authorities

+Research study

+Project's deliverable

+Cities for Peace and Democracy in Europe Project

-Local authorities and NGOs together for peace and democracy in Europe.
+Local authorities and NGOs together for peace and democracy in Europe

 This handbook provides an overview of the project "Cities for Peace and Democracy in Europe" intended to bring LAs, NGOs, and young people together to debate their role in the construction of a democratic Europe.
 It includes summaries of the main activities and best practice examples of how to foster peace and democracy at the local level.

+2007

+Guidelines & Toolkit

+Good practices collection

+Local Communities

+Local Authorities

+Project's deliverable